ridhodori/data-analyst-parking-brimingham/README.md

 # data-analyst

-this my project about data minning .
+this my project about some data as assigment .